KhanxMo/personalv1/README.md

 # personalv1
 A personal website made only using HTML.
+This site is for learning and demonstarion purposes only.